-Song #365: The Sloop John B. by The Beach Boys.
+Song #22: God Only Knows by The Beach Boys.

 The link to the official website for The Beach Boys, can be found here.

-The link to the website for KEXP, can be found here.
+The link to the official website for Rolling Stone Magazine, can be found here.